-If you intend to use autofocus, you must also make sure that your lens is compatible with your camera.
+If you intend to use autofocus, you must also ensure your lens is compatible with your camera.

 Many lenses, such as cine lenses, do not have an electric connection.
 If you’re using a speedbooster (aka focal reducer) or lens adapter, that could also prevent you from using autofocus.

 Single Autofocus (often seen as S-AF or AF-S) is the simplest method used for photography or to find focus initially.

 It functions by pulling focus to a subject after the shutter button has been pressed halfway.